mantidproject/mantid/docs/source/techniques/ISISPowder-Pearl-v1.rst

 Banks 10-14 are left as separate workspaces with appropriate names.

-Trans
+trans
 ======
-In trans mode banks 1-9 (inclusive) are summed into a single spectra then scaled down to 1/9 original scale.
+In trans mode banks 1-9 (inclusive) are summed into a single spectrum then scaled down to 1/9 original scale.

 The workspace is also attenuated if